anderssv/the-example/doc/fakes.md

 > I am an independent consultant and would love to help your team get better at continuous delivery.
 > Reach out
 > at [anders.sveen@mikill.no](mailto:anders.sveen@mikill.no) or go
-> to [https://www.mikill.no](https://www.mikill.no/contact.html) to see more about my work.
+> to [https://www.mikill.no](https://www.mikill.no/contact.html) to contact, follow on social media or to see more of
+> my work.

 When you write tests, it is often important to isolate the tests.
 This can be done in many ways,